stargatedaw/stargate/docs/troubleshooting/linux_install.md

 , then either run the AppImage from the command line, or double click from a file browser.

+## Portable install mode
+If you would like to install Stargate DAW for Linux to a flash drive, or you just want to store your projects and configurations next to the AppImage, simply place the AppImage in the desired folder, and create a file called `_stargate_home` next to it.
+Note that the Linux AppImage can be installed alongside a Windows portable install and a MacOS app bundle at the same time to create a (nearly) universal DAW flash drive.

+## Adding the AppImage to the start menu
 If you wish to add it to the start menu, create a file called `~/.local/share/applications/stargate.desktop` with this contents: